Cloud security

 Problem

-Applications, APIs, databases, functions, and third-party identity paths needed predictable private connectivity.
+Applications, APIs, databases, functions, and identity integrations lacked a simple, predictable private traffic model.

-Mapped traffic flows by trust boundary, aligned IAM and network controls, reviewed ingress and service exposure patterns, and kept environment boundaries explicit.
+Mapped flows by trust boundary, aligned IAM with network controls, reviewed ingress and service exposure, and documented service ownership.

-Improved routing clarity, security posture, and release confidence for private application paths.
+Clearer routing and a stronger security review process for private application paths.

 key decisions